 Employee safety is an integral part of an employer’s responsibility.
 Novartis Group companies are committed to providing our associates with safe workplaces.

 Reducing incidents is a priority and there is a focus on continuously improving our control systems to prevent incidents and verify our operations are safe.
 When incidents occur, it is important to understand the causes, share the learnings and ensure corrective actions are implemented to prevent reoccurrence.
-Events which have the potential to cause a Serious Injury or Fatality (SIF) receive a special focus.
-There is a multi-phase program running since 2014 to identify this potential and implement targeted improvements in control and competency across the organization.
+Events which have the potential to cause a Serious Injury or Fatality (SIF) receive a special focus and lead to targeted improvement plans.

 Work-related injuries and illnesses are measured and reported as two distinct indicators: